-Paul’s decision to stick with a career in the financial services industry, stems from its fulfillment.
+Sciacca's decision to stick with a career in the financial services industry stems from its fulfillment.
 “I think it’s the impact [that makes my career so enjoyable], for example, if you have ever delivered a death claim and experienced the emotion that goes along with that it was so polar opposite of my very cold career on Wall Street,” he says.
 He enjoys the relationships he’s able to develop with his clients and how he can help preserve what is most important to them.
-When it comes to Paul’s specialty, he jokes that in the beginning it was “pretty much anyone who would talk to [him].
-His focus now, is “upper, middle market, specifically with small business owners.”
+When it comes to Sciacca's specialty, he jokes that in the beginning, it was “pretty much anyone who would talk to [him]."
+Now, his focus is “upper, middle market, specifically with small business owners.”

-Paul considers NAIFA’s advocacy and influence to be essential to the successful operation of his business and protection of his client’s interests.
-Advocacy has always been an important part of Paul’s career.
-Before being elected to the board of NAIFA-NY, Paul was elected to the Agents Advisory Council at New York Life, a council of 24 agents that are elected by the 12,000 agents within the field to be a “liaison between the field and the home office.”
-He is also New York Life’s Political Involvement Leader in the New York area, where he was the liaison for the New York Life’s office of Government Affairs and their elected officials on the national level.
-There are certain issues and regulations that have concerned Paul over the years which ultimately led to his involvement in advocacy.
-Issues such as the Secure Act and Regulation Best Interests are “dynamic and so impactful to how we run our business.” says Paul.
+Sciacca considers NAIFA’s advocacy and influence to be essential to the successful operation of his business and the protection of his client’s interests.
+Advocacy has always been an important part of Sciacca's career.
+Before being elected to the board of NAIFA-NY, Sciacca was elected to the Agents Advisory Council at New York Life, a council of 24 agents that are elected by the 12,000 agents within the field to be a “liaison between the field and the home office.”

-Every year, Paul would have a “kick off” meeting with New York Life’s entire general office and discuss with the other agents the significance of NAIFA’s advocacy and influence in the industry.
+Every year, Sciacca would have a kick-off meeting with New York Life’s entire general office and discuss with the other agents the significance of NAIFA’s advocacy and influence in the industry.
 He is always looking to build new relationships with new legislators as he believes that “is where the rubber meets the road.”
-“I’m always asking my agents at these events, let me know who you know, and we can get our message across and the wheels moving” he says.
+“I’m always asking my agents at these events, let me know who you know, and we can get our message across and the wheels moving,” he says.